SKLymer/Frontend-Mentor/Stats Preview Challenge/README.md

 When your image is a landscape and container is portrait set image height to max-height: 100%;
 I was introduced to the mix-blend-mode: css property that finally got me the shade of purple to match the design.

 -I tried srcset for image but it was taking me for a ride.
-So I'd have to spend more time practicing with it.
-Went back to the dual image system.
+So I'll have to spend more time practicing with it.
+Went back to the dual image system and switching them out using media queries.

--Using margin-top to shift elements down doesn't affect overall size of container, but margin-bottom seemingly does, I'll also have to test this some more.
+-Using margin-top (while padding is set), to shift elements down doesn't affect overall size of container, but margin-bottom seemingly does, I'll also have to test this some more.

--Setting overall layout and design at smallest and largest viewports, then making slight adjustments for any overlapping or design flaws at other view points works for me.
+-Setting overall layout and design at smallest and largest viewports, then making slight adjustments for any overlapping or design flaws at other viewpoints works for me.

 Custom Properties are always a joy to use